 Rhona Foster is an artist working with film & video, sculpture and costumes.
 She is currently interested in developing fictional characters and narratives which she can use to explore and understand political and societal topics.
 Recent and current works explore themes of political polarisation, moral outrage in the digital age and ethical consumption.

 Over the past years, Laurène Gitton has been going back and forth between art and stage design practice, each contaminating the other.
-She has assisted different set designers on Broadway musicals produced at the Chatelet Musicals in Paris, and collaborated with musicians and designers during a residency at the Ateliers Medicis (France).
-She explores ideas of installations that re interpret cultural phenomenas, found objects, the internet, dreamworlds, to bring them into rum narratives.
-Her most recent, shown at the Geumcheon Seoul Art Space, was a video installation about the labyrinthine manufacturing heart, Euljiro, that exist in the center of the capital.
+She has assisted different set designers on Broadway musicals produced at the Chatelet Musicals in Paris and collaborated with musicians and designers during a residency at the Ateliers Medicis (France).
+She explores ideas of installations that reinterpret cultural phenomena, found objects, the internet and dreamworlds.
+Her most recent, shown at the Geumcheon Seoul Art Space, was a video installation about the labyrinthine manufacturing heart, Euljiro, that exist in the centre of the capital.